eeeschwartz/content-guide/pages/punctuation.md

 > The ampersand (&) should not otherwise be used in place of _and_, except for some accepted abbreviations: _B&B, R&B_ Use the ampersand when it is part of a company's formal name or composition title:

->> *Procter & Gamble*
+>> *Procter & Gamble*.

->> *Division of Facilities and Fleet Management*
+>> *Division of Facilities and Fleet Management*.
 >>
 >> **-NOT-**
 >>
->> *Division of Facilities & Fleet Management*
+>> *Division of Facilities & Fleet Management*.

 **Colon (:)**

-> Captilaize the first word after a colon only if it is a proper noun or the start of a complete sentence.
+> Capitalize the first word after a colon only if it is a proper noun or the start of a complete sentence.

 >> *Several people attended the meeting: Callie, Cory, Ryan, Janie and Landon.*
 >> *He promised this: The company will make good on all loses.*